 (a) The Hirer shall indemnify and keep indemnified each member of the Village Hall management group and the Village Hall’s employees, volunteers, agents and invitees against (a) the cost of repair of any damage done to any part of the premises including the curtilage thereof or the contents of the premises (b) all claims, losses, damages and costs in respect of damage or loss of property or injury to persons arising as a result of the use of the premises (including the storage of equipment) by the Hirer, and (c) all claims, losses, damages and costs suffered or incurred as a result of any nuisance caused to a third party as a result of the use of the premises by the Hirer.

 (b) The Hirer shall take out adequate insurance to insure the Hirer and members of the Hirer’s organisation and invitees against the Hirer’s liability under paragraph 10(a) and all claims arising as a result of the hire and on demand shall produce the policy and current receipt or other evidence of cover to the Hall Secretary.
 Failure to produce such policy and evidence of cover will render the hiring void and enable the Authorised Representative to rehire the premises to another hirer.

 The Village Hall is insured against any claims arising out of its own negligence.

 11) Accidents and Dangerous Occurrences

-The Hirer must report all accidents involving injury to the public to a member of the Village Hall management committee as soon as possible and complete the relevant section in the Village Hall’s accident book.
+The Hirer must report all accidents involving injury to the public to a member of the Village Hall management group as soon as possible and complete the relevant section in the Village Hall’s accident book.
 Any failure of equipment belonging to the Village Hall or brought in by the Hirer must also be reported as soon as possible.
 Certain types of accident or injury must be reported on a special form to the local authority.
 This is in accordance with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).